South African Lamingtons (Ystervarkies)

 Sponge Cake:

-Granulated white sugar – Standard granulated sugar works fine, but castor sugar dissolves faster and gives a slightly lighter sponge.
+White sugar (1¾ cups): Standard granulated sugar works fine, but castor sugar dissolves faster and gives a slightly lighter sponge.

-Large eggs – Use room-temperature large eggs for maximum volume and a light, airy sponge.
+Large eggs (4): Use room-temperature eggs for maximum volume and a light, airy sponge.
+Cold eggs can cause the batter to curdle.

-Cake flour – Essential for a soft, tender sponge crumb.
-Be sure to gently fold it into the batter to keep the sponge light and airy.
+Cake flour (3 cups): Essential for a soft, tender crumb.
+Fold gently to keep the sponge light.

-Salt – Fine sea salt enhances flavour without leaving a gritty texture.
+Salt (½ tsp): Fine sea salt enhances flavour without leaving a gritty texture.

 Chocolate Syrup:

-Unsweetened cocoa powder – Use a good-quality cocoa powder for a deep, rich chocolate flavour and smooth finish.
+Unsweetened cocoa powder (½ cup): Use a good-quality cocoa for a deep, rich chocolate flavour.
+This is what makes the from-scratch syrup worth making.

-Water – Room temperature water is fine, as the mixture will be heated and brought to a gentle boil.
+Water (2 cups): Room temperature is fine.
+The mixture will be heated to a gentle boil.

 Filling:

-Desiccated coconut – Use fine, unsweetened coconut for an even coating that sticks well and tastes fresh.
-Avoid sweetened coconut, which can overpower the chocolate.
+Desiccated coconut (200g): Use fine, unsweetened desiccated coconut for an even coating that sticks well.
+Avoid sweetened or shredded coconut as it clumps unevenly and can overpower the chocolate.

 Sponge Cake:

-Step 1: Preheat your oven to 180°C. Grease a 20cm x 30cm rectangular baking tray and line with baking paper if needed.
-If you prefer smaller lamingtons, you can use a slightly wider tray to create a thinner sponge layer.
+Step 1: Preheat your oven to 180°C. Grease a 20cm x 30cm rectangular baking tray and line with baking paper.
+For smaller ystervarkies, use a slightly wider tray to create a thinner sponge layer.

-Step 3: Add the eggs and beat well until pale and fluffy.
+Step 3: Add the eggs one at a time and beat well until the mixture is pale and fluffy.

-Step 4: Add the milk and mix gently until combined.
+Step 4: Pour the milk and vanilla extract and mix gently until combined.

 Step 5: Sift together the cake flour, baking powder, and salt.
-Fold into the mixture until just combined.
-Avoid overmixing.
+Fold into the wet mixture until just combined.
+Avoid overmixing as this develops gluten and makes the sponge dense and tough.

 Step 6: Pour the batter into the prepared tray and smooth the top evenly.